mghlcs/learning-locker-s2i/README.md

 ## Prerequisites

-The resources as currently set up, rely on the following images being available in your cluster's `openshift` namespace:
+The resources as currently set up, work on OpenShift 3.7 and rely on the following images in your cluster's `openshift` namespace:

 * nodejs:10 (builder image for the app itself)
 * nginx:1.16